tm-raph-alba/infra-design-milestone-raph/README.md

 **Service principal with client secret; OIDC attempted.** OIDC federation (no stored secrets) was attempted on the provided service principal but blocked by tenant permissions on the app registration.
 Client-secret auth is used with the secret stored only in GitHub repository secrets.
 In production, OIDC federation would be the first improvement. *Observation:* the provided SP holds Owner at subscription scope; least-privilege would scope Contributor to `rg-capstone-raph` only.

-** put this in limitations
-**Immutable-style content deploys.** Changing app content in `cloud-init.yaml` replaces the VM (~3–5 min) rather than mutating a running server.
-Accepted deliberately: single environment, ≤50 users, no SLOs (explicitly out of scope), and it re-proves VM disposability on every change.
-The production alternative — decoupled content deploys via `az vm run-command` or SSH from the runner — is understood and documented as the next step if content changes become frequent.

-**Storage service endpoint on the DB subnet.** Azure automatically adds a `Microsoft.Storage` service endpoint to the delegated subnet (the Flexible Server uses Azure Storage for backups). <!-- ADJUST to match your experiment's outcome: either "This is declared in network.tf so Terraform and reality agree" or describe what you observed -->

 **Secrets hygiene.** State files and `terraform.tfvars` are gitignored.

 ---